MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/navigation-history-and-backwards-navigation.md

 </Page>
 ```

-In order to minimize UI elements moving around in your app, show a disabled back button when there is nothing in the backstack (see code example below).
+In order to minimize UI elements moving around in your app, show a disabled back button when there is nothing in the backstack (`IsEnabled="{x:Bind Frame.CanGoBack, Mode=OneWay}"`).
 However, if you expect your app will never have a backstack, you don't need to display the back button at all.

 ![Back button states](images/back-nav/BackDisabled.png)